csesoc/website/backend/editor/OT/README.md

 I personally feel like its rather easy to understand a system if you understand how it achieves its key features.
 This section is about what exactly happens when a user clicks the "edit" button on a document and constructs an edit session.
 What type of objects are created?
 Where do they live?
 Etc.

 ### The connection starts
-So the user clicks the "edit" button, this instantiates a HTTP request thats handled by the HTTP handler in `main.go`: `func EditEndpoint(w http.ResponseWriter, r *http.Request)`.
-This handler takes the incoming request, looks up the requested document and if it exists upgrades the connection to a Websocket connection.
+When the user clicks the "edit" button, this instantiates a HTTP request that's handled by the HTTP handler in `main.go`: `func EditEndpoint(w http.ResponseWriter, r *http.Request)`.
+This handler takes the incoming request, looks up the requested document and if it exists upgrades the connection to a WebSocket connection.
+This is important as a WebSocket connection allows for bidirectional communication between the client and server  in real time without needing either to poll for updates

 After upgrading the connection to a websocket connection the handler then asks the `DocumentServerFactory` to either create or fetch the object modelling an active edit session for the requested document.
 If the document does not already have an active edit session the `DocumentServerFactor` will proceed to read the document from disk, parse it (construct an AST for it) and return a `DocumentServer`.